All Tests

 TyG Index

-TyG Index is available in Vively's Metabolic Essentials Test.
-Book your blood test now for only $199 per test.
+TyG Index is now available in Vively's baseline health test, along with 60+ important health markers.
+Book your test today for only $99.

 What is the TyG index?